RobsonMaciel/UUML_Generator/README.md

 Developed by **Robson Franco Maciel** for Unreal Engine professionals, with clarity, documentation, and architecture visualization in mind.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+© 2025 Robson Franco Maciel.
+Please include proper attribution when using this tool.

 ---

 ## 📗 Versão em Português